Loading...

 Panorama Test (after 9 weeks of pregnancy) – what to do with abnormal results, no-call (non-informative) results, screen positive results for Trisomy 21, Trisomy 18, Trisomy 13, Monosomy X, 22q11 micro-deletion

-First trimester (11 – 14 weeks) NT ultrasound scan to screen for fetal structural abnormalities and fetal chromosome abnormalities
+First trimester (11 – 14 weeks) NT ultrasound scan to screen for fetal structural abnormalities and fetal chromosome abnormalitiesx

 First trimester screening for Pre-eclampsia to identify high-risk patients who may benefit from low-dose aspirin therapy